 Pro tip: this is a Category 5 Hyatt, costing 20,000 points per night.
 Signing up for the Chase Hyatt credit card will land you 2 free nights at this resort.

-Disclaimer: We were hosted by the Hyatt Regency on a media stay.
+Disclaimer: We were hosted by Hyatt Hotels on a media stay.
 Please know the opinions expressed are all our own and may not reflect the hotel’s own views.